w3f/polkadot-wiki/docs/general/constants-variables.md

 </TabItem>
 <TabItem value="kusama">

-:::info What to do with my KSM
+:::info What to do with KSM

 - __<RPC network="kusama" path="consts.balances.existentialDeposit" defaultValue={333333333} filter="humanReadable"/>:__
   the minimum balance required to have an active account on Kusama Network.
 If your account balance